Loans Personal Loans

 Product details

-While you don’t need a subscription, it does make getting an advance easier.
-Users who aren’t subscribed to Cleo Plus or Cleo Builder must contact customer service directly via email to apply for an advance.
+You don't need to pay for a subscription to use Cleo, but it does make it easier to get an advance.
+Users who aren't subscribed to Cleo Plus or Cleo Builder must contact customer service directly via email to apply for an advance.
+You might find this a hassle.

 Pros